D3vila/D3vila/README.md

 - 🌱 I’m currently learning about Express.
 - 💬 Ask me about JavaScript, HTML/CSS or Music/Movies.
-- 📫 How to reach me: Email or through Linkedin with the links below!
+- 📫 How to reach me: through Linkedin with the links below!

 ### Toolbelts In Progress: